The Mom Who Toured the NICU While Still Pregnant

 To cheer myself up, I went online to look for some nice lounge pants.
 I called Net-a-Porter and asked whether they’d deliver to the hospital.
 They were like, “Okay …” But when the pants came — and it was so dumb, they were from an expensive maternitywear line — they were see-through!
 Who makes see-through pants for a pregnant woman?

 On staying pregnant.
 I did get to 28 weeks, and I could go home.
 The doctors told me that a baseline level of crampiness was fine — but that if the pain increased, I needed to come back.
-I’d be up at three in the morning, trying to asses: Was this the same level of pain, or a worse level of pain?
-I had such a feeling of responsibility — if I didn’t asses the pain properly, the baby wouldn’t be okay.
+I’d be up at three in the morning, trying to assess: Was this the same level of pain, or a worse level of pain?
+I had such a feeling of responsibility — if I didn’t assess the pain properly, the baby wouldn’t be okay.
 For this reason it was actually scarier and sometimes harder not to be in the hospital anymore.

 We kept going back to the doctor, every week.
 I just stayed pregnant.
 I got to 32 weeks, which was a huge milestone.
 They kept telling me they didn’t know why I was still pregnant, but to keep doing what I was doing — which was nothing.
 Finally, they explained to me that they knew bed rest wouldn’t stop me from having the baby, but that they didn’t know what level of activity would kick-start me into having the baby.
 I was allowed to walk five blocks, slowly, not every day.
 What that turned into was me not wanting to walk anywhere, ever.